 Watershed Reflections: Students can celebrate through this art and writing contest!

 Spend four hours planting native trees to save salmon.
 StreamTeam members receive all of the training and supplies to plant trees during our Earth Day Celebration.
 The tree planting is a four hour commitment and is held rain or shine.
+Children over the age of 3 can be dropped off for supervised environmental education activities with Vancouver Montessori at any point during the event.
+This is a great opportunity for kids that need a break but whose parents want to keep planting.
 Preregistration is required since space is limited.

 Leaders are seasoned StreamTeam volunteers who have received special training in the art of leading tree planting team members.
 Leaders are very knowledgeable volunteers who work alongside planting volunteers to make sure everyone has a great day.
 Contact us at StreamTeam@clarkpud.com or 360-360-992-8585 to learn how you can become a Team Leader.